bytedance/monoio/docs/en/configuration.md

 With the current version, there are 3 main configurations that you can change at runtime.
 1. entries

-    entries refers to the ring size of the io-uring, the default is `1024`, you can specify this value when creating the runtime.
+    entries refers to the ring size of the io_uring, the default is `1024`, you can specify this value when creating the runtime.
 Note that for performance, the setting is set to 256 when it is less than 256.
 When your QPS is high, setting larger entries can increase the ring size and reduce the number of submits, which will significantly reduce the syscall usage, but also bring some memory usage, please set it reasonably.

     The entries also affects the initial size of the inflight op cache, which defaults to `10 * entries` and currently does not provide a custom interface.
 Again, to avoid frequent expansion of this cache, please set entries wisely.